kemperlab/ConfinedBoundStates_FD/README.md

 * Data supporting the results of the paper
 * The code used to compute the functional derivative of operators $Z_0$
+* Two classes:

+  spin_models.py $\rightarrow$ this class includes many spin Hamiltonians relevant to similar non-equilibrium calculations where the mixed-field ising model is chosen for the purposes of our study.

+  probes_f.py $\rightarrow$ this class includes different pulse shapes $\phi(t)$ that couples to the operator we measure to obtain the corresponding Green functions with appropriate time and frequency resolution.
-* Data processing and figures generating Jupyter Notebook
+* Data processing and figures-generating Jupyter Notebook